-Breast cancer is not a pink ribbon to me: a personal tale
+Breast cancer is not always pink: a personal tale

-One cancer patient’s perspective: breast cancer is not a pink ribbon.
+One cancer patient’s perspective on why cancer is not always pink.
 We can survive cancer without becoming perpetual “cancer survivors.”

 My first reaction had been to swear so loudly that the nurse ran for the doctor.
 My mood hadn’t improved any in the hours since.